clue/reactphp-socks/README.md

-# SOCKS client library
+# SOCKS client and server

-Async SOCKS client library to connect to SOCKS4, SOCKS4a and SOCKS5 servers
+Async SOCKS client library to connect to SOCKS4, SOCKS4a and SOCKS5 proxy servers, as well as a SOCKS server implementation, capable of handling multiple concurrent connections in a non-blocking fashion.

 ## Description

 The SOCKS protocol family can be used to easily tunnel TCP connections independent of the actual application level protocol, such as HTTP, SMTP, IMAP, Telnet, etc.

 ## Example

-Initialize connection to remote SOCKS server:
+Once [installed](#install), initialize a connection to remote SOCKS proxy server:

 ```PHP
 <?php